stubma/cocos2dx-classical/README.md

 	* lua class add a dtor method to receive CCObject destruction event
 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword
 	* add set/getScriptUserData for CCNode so that we can associate a lua table to CCNode
-	* string package adds split, tonumber, toint, tobool methods
+	* string package adds split, tonumber, toint, tobool, empty methods
 	* table package adds join, print methods
 	* xcode_lua_support tool, can add lua syntax highlight for Xcode